keeleysam/munkireport/trunk/README.txt

 Install MunkiReport:
 > (tg2env)$ easy_install MunkiReport-x.y.z_rXXX-py2.6.egg

-Now edit production.ini, providing a secret string where indicated (two places, same string, uuidgen is a quick and easy way to generate one).
+Now edit production.ini, providing a secret string where indicated.
 For clients to be able to connect to the server you'll also need to enter the public IP address of your server (but 127.0.0.1 is fine for development and local testing).